taytwkim/peers/demo/README.md

 ./demo/rpc_demo.sh start
 ```

-Watch the terminal as it starts the daemons.
+Watch the terminal as it starts the nodes.
 Once it completes, first list a remote peer to see the manifest CID for `foo.txt`, then use that manifest CID from Peer C.

 ```bash
 ./tinytorrent list   --rpc /tmp/tinytorrentC.sock --peer <REMOTE_MULTIADDR>